Riteshgvnd/RiteshGavande-Xenonstack/README.md

 # xenonstack-topbeat
+#Task given by Xenonstack for internship
-interfaced with kibana for UI
+Interfaced with kibana for UI
-the commands to run and install topbeat electricsearch kibana The screenshots of the system statistics , Per-process statistics & File system statistics on KIBANA with Topbeat
+the commands to run and install topbeat electricsearch kibana The screenshots of the system statistics on  , Per-process statistics & File system statistics on KIBANA with Topbeat